biocatchltd/yellowbox/docs/extras/webserver.rst

 .. class:: http_request_capture.RecordedHTTPRequests

     A :class:`list` of recorded HTTP requests.
-Yielded by :meth:`MockHttpEndpoint.capture_calls` to record requests.
+Yielded by :meth:`MockHTTPEndpoint.capture_calls` to record requests.

     .. method:: assert_not_requested()